krisoshea-eth/RareSkills-Advanced-Solidity-Bootcamp/week-1/SafeERC20.md

 Function Wrapping: SafeERC20 wraps around the native ERC20 functions but adds revert conditions.
 This is especially useful for tokens that don't return a boolean value upon the execution of functions like transfer.

-Gas Considerations: SafeERC20 can sometimes be more gas-efficient by avoiding unnecessary checks.
-However, it's essential to profile the gas costs for your specific use-case.

 Library vs. Inheritance: SafeERC20 is often used as a library, meaning it doesn't add to the inheritance tree of your contract, keeping the codebase clean and modular.

 When to Use SafeERC20
 Interacting with Arbitrary Tokens: If your contract is designed to work with any ERC20 token, using SafeERC20 is almost a must to handle inconsistencies in different token implementations.